 About the ACT for FOP Grant Program

-The IFOPA offers the ACT (Accelerating Cures and Treatments) for FOP grant program to help enable the development of safe and transformative therapies for FOP.
-The research grant program provides, through a competitive application process, funding to scientists conducting research on fibrodysplasia ossificans progressiva (FOP).
+The IFOPA offers the ACT (Accelerating Cures and Treatments) for FOP Grant Program to help enable the research and development of safe and transformative therapies for fibrodysplasia ossificans progressiva (FOP).
+The research grant program provides, through a competitive application process, funding to scientists conducting research on FOP.
+Since 2015, the ACT for FOP Grant Program has awarded 22 grants totaling more than $1.2 million.

 - Potential new therapies that either provide a novel approach to treating FOP or have convincing animal data to warrant further research;

 - Preclinical research that investigates a drug’s effectiveness on post-resection of heterotopic bone;

 - Research that assesses novel imaging techniques that have the near-term potential to be used as a biomarker or endpoint in clinical trials;

 - Research that further elucidates the mechanisms for FOP muscle regeneration as well as tendon and ligament repair.